Burhanverse/Pixeldrain-Bot/README.md

 ---

 ## Bot Commands:
-- `/start` This is a generic like any other bot.
+- `/start` This is generic like any other bot.
 - `/auth` Used to authorise a user and can be used in private mode only.
 [Owner CMD]
 - `/unauth` Used to revoke authorisation.
 [Owner CMD]
 - `/auths` Used to get the the authorised user list.
 [Owner CMD]